samerton/Nameless-Particles/README.md

 - (Optional) Customise the **particles.json** file in **modules/Particles/particles**

 ## Notes:
-- Made for the Default template.
+- Made for the Default and DefaultRevamp templates.
 There may be issues with other templates if they don't already include support for this module.